Foreman 1.24.2 - very slow hostgroup view and edit for non admin user

 Some statistics about your environment could be useful - how many organizations and locations do you have assigned to the user? are there any nested ones?

 We'll continue investigating.

-#6 Updated by Christian Fuchs 6 months ago
+#6 Updated by Christian Fuchs over 2 years ago

 Currently we have configured one location and one (main-)organization with 20 nested organizations.
 All users are assigened to our (main-)organization.